Gmail to Expensify: The Complete Workflow Guide

 Step 2 — Pick a backfill method

-- •Manual— works, but at one forward every ~5 seconds, 500 receipts is about 40 minutes of repetitive clicking.
-Doable for an evening, painful for years of history.
+- •Manual— works, but hundreds of forwards become repetitive quickly.
+Doable for a small backfill, painful for years of history.

-- •Apps Script — can iterate your saved search in batches, but Google's daily send quota (~100 on consumer Gmail, ~1,500 on Workspace) forces you to spread the backfill across days.
+- •Apps Script — can iterate your saved search in batches, but Google's daily send quota (100 recipients/day on consumer Gmail and 1,500 on many Workspace accounts, subject to Google's current limits) can force you to spread the backfill across days.
 Good for small backfills, bad for big ones.

 - •Inbox-aware tool (Expensent) — not bound by Gmail's Apps Script quota, skips messages it has already processed, lets you review candidates before forwarding, and is the only option that pairs backfill with ongoing forwarding out of the box.